 A total of five (5) laboratory summative examinations will be given: one to follow each unit.
-These exams will be conducted in the gross anatomy laboratory using cadavers, anatomical material, models, bones, and imaging and will cover laboratory objectives listed within the provided laboratory guides.
+These exams will be conducted in the gross anatomy laboratory using donors, anatomical material, models, bones, and imaging and will cover laboratory objectives listed within the provided laboratory guides.

 You must take all five exams to receive a grade in the course.
 All exams will be hand-graded within five business days of the exam date.
-Your score will then be posted to D2L, and you will be able to look through your exam at the next class period.
+Your score will be posted to D2L, and you will be able to look through your exam during the next class period.

 For exams, you are required to bring some form of photo identification (student ID, driver's license, passport, etc.) to the exam.
 This follows professional and medical school policies.
-If you do not have a valid photo identification, you will be deducted two (2) points on that exam.
+If you do not have a valid photo identification for exam check-in, you will be deducted two (2) points on that exam.

-You are always also required to wear your PPE, including long pants, closed toed shoes, and lab coat in the lab, but do not need to wear goggles or gloves during exams.
-If you do not have appropriate PPE for the exam, you will not be able to take the exam and will receive a zero (0) for that exam.
-Please see the ANTR 355 Lab Exam Procedures document on Top Hat for more information about laboratory exams (will be posted prior to the first exam).
+During exams, you are required to wear lab exam attire, consisting of including long pants, closed-toed shoes, and a lab coat with nametag, but you do not need to wear goggles or gloves.
+If you do not have appropriate lab exam attire, you will not be able to take the exam and will receive a zero (0) for that exam.
+Please see the ANTR 355 Lab Exam Procedures document on Top Hat for more information about laboratory exams (which will be posted before the first exam).

 Each lab practical exam will consist of thirty-two (32) questions.
-You will rotate around the lab to multiple stations, with one minute per station.
+You will rotate around the lab with each question set up as a station.
+You will have one minute per station.
 After you have completed the exam, you will retake the same exam with your assigned group members.
-You will again rotate around the room (with no station time limits) and together decide on an answer.
+You will rotate around the room (with no station time limits) and together decide on an answer for each question.

 Both the individual and group portions of the exam will be totaled to equal forty (40) points.

-The individual portion of the exam is timed (with 1 minute per station) and each question is worth one (1) point (32 points).
+The individual portion of the exam is timed (with one (1) minute per station) and each question is worth one (1) point (32 points total).
 The group portion of the exam will have a 30-minute time cap with no time limit per station to encourage discussion among group members.
 The group portion of the exam will be worth eight (8) points in total, scaled based on correctness.